It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 In the Recipe Information section, enter or select the following (fields with an orange left border are mandatory):

-Recipe creator - defaulted to your account.
+- Recipe Creator - defaulted to your account.
 This field allows the account that created the recipe the recognition if in future the Recipe Owner field is ever changed by your parent account; for more information, see Changing Recipe Ownership from Child Account to Parent Account.

 -